 - Non-web: Other requests (operations, background tasks, etc.)

 The Transactions page also may include links to transaction traces and key transactions.
-The types of information available will depend on your selected app, the type of request (web or non-web), and New Relic subscription level.
+The types of information available will depend on your selected app, the type of request (web or non-web), and your subscription level.

 To view information about your app's transaction requests: